vasekp/genetic/README.md

 A harder test function was chosen to be `x mod 5` with one 5-bit input register and a 3-bit output.
-After 500 generations of a (10000+30000) scheme candidate solutions with as little as 7 bit errors out of 96 (`2^5 * 3`) have been found (4 bit errors in one run).
+After 500 generations of a (10000+30000) scheme candidate solutions with as low as 7 bit errors out of 96 (`2^5 * 3`) have frequently been found (4 bit errors in certain runs).
 These are too long to list.